Gujarat AYUSH Counselling 2025: Additional Round Choice Filling Till December 15

 • Bernoulli's theorem for the unit mass of liquid flowing through the pipe is given by

-If we divide the above equation by g we get
+If we divide the above equation by $g$ we get

 Where

-• For the below figure
+• The below figure

 With the help of Bernoulli's equation